IceRaptor/BTDevNotes/Modeling.md

 - blanks work on the hardpoint numeric location... blank_bh4 replaces any _bh4 hardpoint that isn't defined.
 - ME sorts hardpoints by inventory crit size first, then type, when defaulting.
 So a LRM15 will look for lrm20 -> lrm15 -> lrm10 -> srm6 -> lrm5 -> srm4 -> srm2 when calculating prefabs to pull
 - ME completely ignores location information

+- Do not call meshes chrprfweap_ ; this overwrites the GO in BIMP and causes a bundle load issue.

 # Regular Vehicle Import Workflow